Boar's Head Carol

-The "Boar's Head Carol" is a macaronic 15th century English Christmas carol that describes the ancient tradition of sacrificing a boar and presenting its head at a Yuletide feast.
+The "Boar's Head Carol" (Roud 22229) is a macaronic 15th century English Christmas carol that describes serving a boar's head at a Yuletide feast.
 Of the several extant versions of the carol, the one most usually performed today is based on a version published in 1521 in Wynkyn de Worde's Christmasse Carolles.
+A modern choral arrangement by Elizabeth Poston (1960) is also widely performed.

 History and origins

-According to folklorists, the boar's head tradition was:
+Some folklorists have claimed that the boar's head tradition was:

 In Scandinavia and England, Saint Stephen may have inherited some of Freyr's legacy.
 Saint Stephen's feast day is 26 December, and thus he came to play a part in the Yuletide celebrations which were previously associated with Freyr (or Ingwi to the Anglo-Saxons).
 In old Swedish art, Stephen is shown as tending to horses and bringing a boar's head to a Yuletide banquet.
 Both elements are extra-canonical and may be pagan survivals.

 Jacob Grimm noted that the serving of a boar's head at banquets may also be a reminiscence of the sonargöltr, the boar sacrificed as part of the celebration of Yule in Germanic paganism.